lidofinance/solana-docs/docs/overview.md

 ![How Solido works](./howsolidoworks.png)

 The Lido program collects the deposited SOL and releases the newly minted stSOL to the user.
-Beneath the layer, the Lido Program leverages the Stake Pool Program Library to distribute this SOL uniformly across validators participating in the Lido Program.
-When these delegations accrue rewards on the allotted stake, the total SOL under stake pool management increases and this increases the value of stSOL tokens.
-The Lido DAO governs the Lido Program and the underlying Stake Pool program — and also controls the list of validators that are part of this program.
+Beneath the layer, the Lido Program will  distribute this SOL uniformly across those validators that are participating.
+When these delegations accrue rewards on the allotted stake, the total SOL under management increases and this increases the value of stSOL tokens.
+The Lido DAO governs the Lido Program — and also controls the list of validators that are part of this program.